LibraryCarpentry/lc-python-intro/learners/setup.md

 ## Installing Python Using Anaconda

-[Python][python] is great for general-purpose programming and is a popular language for scientific computing as well.
-Installing all of the packages required for this lessons individually can be a bit difficult, however, so we recommend the all-in-one installer [Anaconda][anaconda].
+[Python][python] is a popular general-purpose programming language, one that is commonly used for academic and scientific computing applications.
+Rather than installing each of the different packages required for this lesson on their own, we recommend downloading and installing [Anaconda][anaconda], which packages together Python, JupyterLab, and many common Python libraries that we'll use in the lesson.

 Regardless of how you choose to install it, please make sure you install Python version 3.x (e.g., Python 3.6 version).
 Also, please set up your Python environment at least a day in advance of the workshop.
 If you encounter problems with the installation procedure, ask your workshop organizers via e-mail for assistance so you are ready to go as soon as the workshop begins.

 ### Windows - [Video tutorial][video-windows]